cloudtruth/terraform-provider-cloudtruth/docs/resources/tag.md

 ### Optional

 - `description` (String) Description of the CloudTruth Tag
-- `environment` (String) The CloudTruth environment where the Tag's value is defined.
+- `environment` (String) The name of the CloudTruth environment where the Tag's value is defined.
 Defaults to the 'default' environment

 ### Read-Only